RohanNero/price-math/README.md

 ## Price Math

 This repo consists of a Solidity library called `PriceMath.sol`.
-This library contains a handful of arithmetic functions to aide developers when handling prices.
+This library contains a handful of arithmetic functions to aid developers when handling prices.

 ### absDiff